Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank you Profs.
+We would like to thank you Profs.
 R. Zanasi, G. Monaco and P. Lazzeretti for helpful discussions.
 Financial support from MUR (FARB 2022 and FARB 2023) is gratefully acknowledged.
-We thank Ph.D.
+We also thank Ph.D.
 Lufeng Zou for his helpful support with Gaussian 16.